navinspm/clndr-rails/README.md

 # add_multiday_event(start_date,end_date,name,*other_data)
 @simple_clndr.add_multiday_event('2012-12-1','2012-12-31','December 2012')
 ```
-If you need use public CLNDR API you can use js var that same your Clnd name (see the genereated code).
+If you need use public CLNDR API you can use js var that same your Clnd name (see the generated code).

 [More about API](https://github.com/kylestetz/CLNDR#returning-the-instance--public-api)